Medically reviewed by Drugs.com. Last updated on May 23, 2022.

 Alcaftadine was not mutagenic or genotoxic in the Ames test, the mouse lymphoma assay or the mouse micronucleus assay.

-Alcaftadine was found to have no effect on fertility of male and female rats at oral doses up to 20 mg/kg/day (approximately 200 times the plasma exposure at the recommended human ocular dose).
+Alcaftadine was found to have no effect on fertility of male and female rats at oral doses up to 20 mg/kg/day (an exposure 230-times higher than that at the MRHOD, based on AUC).